 If I want to re-register / register for a course, what payment options do you have available?

-If you would like to register for a course for the first time, you will need to take an online placement test so we can recommend the best course for your learning needs.
+If you would like to register for a course for the first time, you will need to take a consultation and an online placement test so we can recommend the best course for your learning needs.
 After you have completed the test, our trained staff will discuss your results and your learning path with you online to help you choose the course that best suits your needs.

 If I register myself or my child for a new face-to-face course, what will happen if there is another wave of the pandemic?

 If we need to close the teaching centre, we guarantee that classes will continue online.
 Online classes will include the same number of hours as face-to-face classes and have the same educational value.

 What are Virtual lessons for adults?

 They are like any other classroom lessons at the British Council.
 You will practise your speaking and writing with your teacher and classmates in real time and do pair and group work.
 Of course, just like in any other lesson, you will also practise your listening and reading skills, and learn lots of new language.
 The difference is that they are delivered via Zoom: a user-friendly web-conferencing software, that has previously been used for a limited number of myClass lessons, so many of our students are familiar with it.